brycestejskal/3DPrinting/OctoPrint/OctoPrint_StartCode.md

 M190 S50 ; Wait for Bed to hit 50c
 G0 Z20 ; Lift Nozzle before move
-G0 X20 Y20 ; Move to start area for Nozzle purge to avoide dingleberrys in print area ; M104 S160 ; Preheat Nozzle to 180c - Not used for now
+G0 X20 Y20 ; Move to start area for Nozzle purge to avoide dingleberrys in print area
-; M109 S160 ; Wait Until Nozzle is 180c - not used for now
-; G0 Z0 ; - not used for now